JermineJunior/JermineJunior/README.md

 - 👋 Hi, I’m Mohammed Ibrahim , an undergraduate software engineer.
 - 👀 I’m interested in web development in general.
-- 🌱 I’m currently learning Vuejs and Firebase
+- 🌱 I’m currently learning Vuejs and TypeScript
 - 📫 How to reach me mohammedjunior159@gmail.com

 <!---